-Vital Basic is the free version of Matt Tytel’s wavetable synthesizer called Vital.
-Feature-wise, the free edition is just as powerful as the paid ones.
+Vital Basic is the freeware version of Matt Tytel’s wavetable synthesizer Vital.
+Feature-wise, the free synth is just as powerful as the paid ones.
 Vital Basic only comes with a smaller collection of wavetables and presets.

 So, what’s so great about Vital Basic?
 Simply put, it’s a free synthesizer plugin that rivals flagship synths like Xfer Serum and NI Massive.

-Vital Basic is an insanely versatile synthesizer with plenty of hidden features and almost limitless modulation capabilities.
+Vital Basic is an insanely versatile synthesizer with many hidden features and almost limitless modulation capabilities.
 You can create some crazy sounds by using the oscillator section alone.
-Combine that with versatile filters, modulators, and effects, and it becomes clear that Vital Basic is one of the best virtual synthesizers around.
+Combine that with universal filters, modulators, and effects, and it becomes clear that Vital Basic is one of the best virtual synthesizers.

 More info: Vital Basic